Having a treadmill at home can save time and make your workout more convenient. However, maintaining your own equipment can be a hassle.

-Make sure belts are properly adjusted; loose or tight treadmill belts can cause the machine to malfunction.
-A misaligned belt can create squeaking, screeching and whining noises.
+If you hear a treadmill belt noise, make sure it is properly adjusted; loose or tight treadmill belts can cause the machine to malfunction.
+A misaligned belt can create squeaking, screeching and whining noises — and a treadmill belt squeal during your workout can catch you off guard.
 Belts can get off track if your treadmill is not installed on a level surface.

 A treadmill motor clogged with debris can begin to make strange noises.
 Because treadmills emit static electricity when in use, they're notorious for collecting dust, lint and hair.
 It's important to clean the motor routinely, according to manufacturer's instructions, to prevent a buildup of debris that can cause the motor brushes to malfunction.

 Multiple treadmill components can malfunction and cause your treadmill to operate with excessive noise.
 Loose pulleys can make a screeching sound, while loose bearings make a grinding noise.
 Malfunctions are common on treadmill control boards.
 If your control panel flashes an error code, beeps or makes other noises, refer to your treadmill's instruction manual to learn how to reset the control board if necessary.

 Prevention and Maintenance Tips